Level 3 Photography

 •A portfolio of work to take into further education and employment

 •Thinking skills employers are looking for in today’s market

 •Entry subjects for Polytechnic and University and other tertiary study

 •The world of work as your thinking skills will be enhanced following arts courses

 Contributions and Equipment/Stationery

-$80.
-This includes all printing, use of a camera for a year and an SD card plus extra equipment and media are available
+There will be a cost involved for all the printing, the use of a camera for a year and an SD card plus extra equipment and media.

 Recommended Prior Learning

 Prerequisites needed are a previous credit history (Painting or Photography 200) in the Arts and the desire to work hard, have an interest in the Arts and be will to move out of your comfort zone.